IMPORTANCE OF THE CHOICE OF LEGAL STRUCTURE

 In the case of an internal succession within the family, the aspects of the law of succession (protection of the reserved part of the heirs who are not successors) must be taken into account.
 In some cases, a non-taxable division of the business into two (or more) parts of establishment is necessary for this purpose.

-If the succession within the family should not be carried out free of charge, but facilitated by a reduced sale price, the company can be "lightened" in two ways: on the one hand, if this also turns out to be less attractive on a tax plan, by the withdrawal of cash useless for the operation of the company or, on the other hand, by the repurchase of own shares (up to 10%) at their market value, which must be resold within a period of 6 years.
+If succession within the family should not be carried out graciously, but facilitated by a reduced sale price, the company can be "lightened" in two ways: on the one hand, if this also proves less attractive from a tax point of view, by the withdrawal of resources unnecessary for the operation of the company or, on the other hand, by the repurchase of own shares (up to 10%) at their market value, which must be resold within 6 years.

 For reminder and information